soukron/openshift-install-wrapper/README.md

 Finally, after adding your new script in the directory, remember to run `make install` in order to install a new version of `openshift-install-wrapper` with your script embedded on it.

 ## TODO
+- Read cluster version and cluster platform from install directory for `--customize`, and `--destroy` operations
 - Add GCP support
 - Error handling when the cloud credentials are invalid
 - Improve `--list` output